 Your first year will combine intensive language modules with an introductory module on French (and the French-speaking world) history, culture and society.
 These will provide you with a solid foundation for your remaining three years of French study, leading to proficiency in spoken and written French, and to a sound knowledge of French in the modern world.

-Language study continues to form the main component of the programme, but you will also be able to choose from a number of optional modules, ranging from European Cinema and Image, Text and Context to Translating and Interpreting.
+In your second year, language studies continues to form the main component of the programme, but you will also be able to choose from a variety of modules.
+Modules our students can currently study include European Cinema and Image, Text and Context to Translating and Interpreting.
 The aim of the compulsory and optional modules is to prepare you fully for your year abroad.

-You spend your third year abroad, either on an exchange programme at one of our partner universities, as an English-language assistant in a school or college, or on a work placement in a French speaking country.
+You will spend your third year abroad, either on an exchange programme at one of our partner universities, as an English-language assistant in a school or college, or on a work placement in a French-speaking country.

-Alongside Advanced French Language you choose from options such as Media Translation, Interpreting, French Research Project, or a work placement in which you use your language skills in a business or community context.
+In your forth year you will continue to hone your accuracy and fluency in French as well consolidating and refining your oral and written skills.
+Recent examples of other modules currently include Media Translation, Interpreting, Transcultural Studies Project, or a work placement in which you use your language skills in a business or community context.